PostHog/posthog.com/contents/handbook/company/team.md

 I joined PostHog to focus on Growth after a much-needed, albeit short sabbatical.
 I have 10+ years of experience as a software engineer and product manager.

-Prior to joining PostHog, I lead a product team at Grow Mobility, the largest micro-mobility company in Latin America at the time.
+Before joining PostHog, I lead a product team at Grow Mobility, the largest micro-mobility company in Latin America at the time.
 Before that, I co-founded Flinto, a Y Combinator startup targeting financial inclusion in developing economies.
 I enjoy reading while walking around strange places, and have tripped more than once.

 </div>